fastrgv/Reliquarium/README.md

 ## What is special about this project?
-Uses the Ada programming language and fully modern OpenGL methods with textures, shaders and uniforms.
-Achieves version 3.3 core profile contexts, and compiles and runs on both GNU/Linux and Mac OS-X systems.
+Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
+Achieves version 3.3 core profile contexts.
+Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability and freedom, no coding effort or compromise has been made to accomodate proprietary operating systems.
-It relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

 Written in C++ style, the code neglects many safety features available to Ada, but it does serve as a working example for learning OpenGL.
 The Ada bindings used are thin, so the relationship to C++ methodology is transparent.
 Developers should note that these Ada bindings are usable as a standalone library for most any OpenGL project that uses Ada.